irgendwie/dotfiles/README.md

-#dotfiles

-##Theming
+# dotfiles

+## Theming
-To choose the GTK and icon theme,
+To choose the GTK and icon theme, the `LXAppearance` utility is used.
-'LXAppearance' is used.